anitas3791/coffeefinder/README.md

 # coffeefinder
-Uses foursquare API's to find the best coffee spots near you!
+Uses foursquare API's to find the best coffee spots near you on a map!

 I did this project to try out Retrofit, Picasso and do location stuff in Android, as I hadn't done that before.
 Also wanted to check out what the Foursquare API's have to offer!